wolfysdl/EA-OTools/README.md

 `-jpegTextures` - dummy textures will be written in .jpeg instead of .png

+`-noMeshJoin` - do not merge same materials to one material

 Additional import options:

 `-scale <scaling>` - scale model by given floating-point factor